RotorHazard/RotorHazard/doc/Plugins.md

 - `default_args` _optional_ (dict): provides default arguments for the handler.
 These arguments will be overwritten if the `Event` provides arguments with the same keys.
 - `name` _optional_ (string): internal identifier (auto-generated from `label` if not provided)

-By default, an *LED effect* will be available to all *events* that can produce LED output except *Evt.SHUTDOWN*, *LEDEvent.IDLE_DONE*, *LEDEvent.IDLE_RACING*, and *LEDEvent.IDLE_READY*.
+By default, an *LED effect* will be available to all *events* that can produce LED output except *LEDEvent.IDLE_DONE*, *LEDEvent.IDLE_RACING*, and *LEDEvent.IDLE_READY*.
 This can be modified with `valid_events`.
 It should contain a dict with the following optional keys.
 Each value should be a list of event identifiers.
 - `exclude` (list): this *effect* will never be available for *events* specified here.
 As a special case, `Evt.ALL` will remove this *effect* from all *events* except those specifically included.
 - `include` (list): this *effect* will always be available for *events* specified here  unless specifically excluded.
 - `recommended` (list): *effects* in this list will receive priority ordering and visibility in the effect selection UI, at the top of the list, with an asterisk. `Evt.ALL` may be used here.